awsdocs/aws-xray-developer-guide/doc-source/xray-sdk-python-middleware.md

-# Tracing Incoming Requests with the X\-Ray SDK for Python Middleware<a name="xray-sdk-python-middleware"></a>
+# Tracing incoming requests with the X\-Ray SDK for Python middleware<a name="xray-sdk-python-middleware"></a>

-If you use Django or Flask, use the [Django middleware](#xray-sdk-python-adding-middleware-django) or [Flask middleware](#xray-sdk-python-adding-middleware-flask) to instrument incoming HTTP requests\.
 When you add the middleware to your application and configure a segment name, the X\-Ray SDK for Python creates a segment for each sampled request\.
 This segment includes timing, method, and disposition of the HTTP request\.
 Additional instrumentation creates subsegments on this segment\.

+When you add the middleware to your application and configure a segment name, the X\-Ray SDK for Python creates a segment for each sampled request\.
+This segment includes timing, method, and disposition of the HTTP request\.
+Additional instrumentation creates subsegments on this segment\.

+The X\-Ray SDK for Python supports the following middleware to instrument incoming HTTP requests:
++ Django
++ Flask
++ Bottle

 **Note**
 For AWS Lambda functions, Lambda creates a segment for each sampled request\.
 See [AWS Lambda and AWS X\-Ray](xray-services-lambda.md) for more information\.